PaintCare

-PaintCare, Inc. is a non-profit product stewardship organization created by the paint industry in states to handle waste paint that have passed paint stewardship laws PaintCare establishes drop-off locations where the public can dispose of leftover paint for recycling, re-use, or other appropriate management.
+PaintCare, Inc. is a non-profit 501(c)(3) product stewardship organization initially created by the American Coatings Association, intended to handle waste paint in states that have passed paint stewardship laws.
+According to one source, paint "is one of the most common items people dispose of incorectly."
+PaintCare establishes drop-off locations where the public can dispose of leftover paint for recycling, re-use, or other appropriate management.
 It is headquartered in Washington, D.C.
+PaintCare programs are funded by a fee on the sale of each container of paint sold in the state or jurisdiction.